 The brain and control center of your new electronic fuel injection is the Electronic Control Module (ECM).
 It controls the amount of fuel delivered at any time, based on inputs from the Oxygen sensor, coolant sensor, MAP sensor, and throttle position sensor.
-The correct fuel settings are pre-programmed into the cal prom, and match your engine closely, for everything to work correctly.
+The correct fuel settings are preprogrammed into the calibration prom, and match your engine closely, for everything to work correctly.

-The JP-V8 prom is the only emission legal prom for California AMC engines.
+The JP-1 prom is the only emission legal prom for California Jeeps.
 The calibration prom and a smaller removable chip called a Cal pack, are pre-installed in your ECM.
 The Cal pack contains back-up or limp-home programs in case one or more sensors fail, and the ECM cannot do its proper function.
 This will keep you from being stranded in event of sensor failure, until you can get the trouble corrected.
 The Service Engine soon light will come on anytime any back-up features are activated.